 So then, how about "leak"?
 "Slide"?
 "Putrefy"?
 All those present the same problem, though the gradualism inherent in any of them represents a significant step toward accuracy in reflecting the slow disintegration inherent in Rome's "fall," the far-from-instantaneous process of wasting away that characterizes the end of classical antiquity.
 Still, The Decline and Rot of Rome?
 It's hard to see that on anyone's best-seller list.

-So, with the implications of "Rome" unclear and, worse yet, tied to the misguided metaphor of "falling," our inner Aristotles should see that it's categorically pointless to proceed to "why."
+So, with the implications of "Rome" unclear and, worse yet, tied to the misguided metaphor of "falling," our inner Aristotles can see that it's categorically pointless to proceed to "why."
 The question is all too imprecise, too rotten-at-the-core to produce sensible answers.
-It is, in fact, a loaded question, because it presupposes that Rome did fall, encouraging us to think in inaccurate and unproductive ways.
+It is, in fact, a loaded question, because it presupposes that Rome did fall, encouraging us to think in what may turn out to be inaccurate and unproductive ways.
 The real question is whether Rome fell, not why?

 The historical truth, if any exists, is that Rome did not fall; rather, it evolved.
 Roman coloni (farmers tied to the land) gradually became Medieval serfs.
 The patron-and-client relationship, so central in Roman society, slowly assumed the name and nature of the lord-and-vassal bond, the social order underlying much of European society in the Middle Ages.
 So, if Rome fell, it was only in slow motion, very slow motion.

 This bigotry, evidenced well before the fifth century, cuts to the heart of the myth about Rome's fall.
-In simple terms, the nationalistic propaganda of late Rome included a good element of racism which held that the Germans, while useful in some respects, were fundamentally aliens, something less than Roman, to many in the day less than human.
-So when barbaric groups of Germans first defeated the Romans in battle, then captured Rome itself and finally assumed the mantle of Roman authority, it looked to those who saw "Roman" and "German" as mutually exclusive terms that the Empire was no longer Roman, no longer an empire at all.
-But this was, in fact, a rationalization of the late Romans' own complacency and lack of planning, which is, to be frank, rooted in laziness.
-Thus, racially motivated bias lurks beneath the notion that 476 was a date of any supreme significance, the Armageddon of the classical world, the moment when "Rome fell."
+In simple terms, the nationalistic propaganda of late Rome included a good element of racism which held that Germans, while useful in some respects, were fundamentally aliens, something less than Roman, to many in the day less than human.
+So when barbaric groups of Germans first defeated the Romans in battle, then captured Rome itself and finally assumed the mantle of Roman authority, it looked to those who saw "Roman" and "German" as mutually exclusive terms as if the Empire was no longer Roman, no longer an empire at all.
+But this was, in fact, a rationalization, an excuse concocted by the late Romans to cover their own complacency and lack of planning, which was, to be frank, rooted in laziness.
+Thus, lethargy and bias lurk behind the notion that 476 was a date of any supreme significance, much less the Armageddon of the classical world, the moment when "Rome fell."